TomatenKuchenDEV/docs/docs/backups.md

 You can choose which parts of the server you want to store.

-Those options are especially useful when using the setting "Safe storing" of images to be able to reduce the backup size.
+These options are particularly useful when using the "safe storing" setting for images, as it helps reduce backup size.

 ### "Safe" storing of attachments {#backup-safe-storing-attachments}